Infant and Children Baptism

 Baptisms are celebrated almost every Sunday of the year after the 10:00 AM Mass, and usually begin about 11:15 AM.
 The number of babies baptised each week varies considerably from just a couple on some Sundays to a baker’s dozen on others.

 To have your baby baptised, simply come to Mass on a Saturday evening or on a Sunday and see Father afterwards for a baptism pack.
-An information evening is conducted on the second Wednesday of each month for about half an hour.
+An information evening is conducted on the second Wednesday of each month at 7.00pm for about half an hour.
 It is at this time that details are finalised.

 On our website, go to “Adults" and then visit “Becoming Catholic". or click here